Beachy Head (poem): Pastoral critique of commerce

 Pastoral poetry conventionally presents the rural poor as innocent and carefree, in contrast with corrupt and unhappy urban dwellers.
 Often, this contrast also involves an unrealistically idealized image of daily life in rural communities.
 Smith's depiction of rural life and multiple shepherd characters both evokes and subverts the traditional pastoral mode.
 In keeping with common pastoral themes, Smith ennobles the hardships of the rural poor, and criticizes the luxuries of the rich.
 Smith juxtaposes pastoral happiness with the history of commerce as a way of revealing the unethical and exploitative nature of trade.
 The poem describes imperial commerce and slavery as harmful both to humanity and to nature.
 Smith criticizes the urban taste for consumer goods like silk, cotton, diamonds, and pearls, describing these as less beautiful and enduring than the natural world.
-She especially criticizes the phenomenon of shepherds and farmers abandoning rural labor in favour of smuggling, now that war with France has increased the demand for smuggled goods.
-The poem thus eulogizes "the erstwhile happiness of agrarian and peasant life," a classic pastoral subject.
+She especially criticizes the phenomenon of shepherds and farmers abandoning rural labour in favour of smuggling, now that war with France has increased the demand for smuggled goods.
+The poem thus eulogizes a bygone era of innocent peasants living in rural contentment, a classic pastoral subject.

 However, Smith is also realistic about the daily hard work required for rural life.
-She explores "the Petrarchan oxymoron of un-pastoral shepherds," with a shepherd character who is "neither the passive, suffering observer nor the pastoral fantasy of innocence."
-Smith also draws a contrast between real shepherds, who "toil with the realities of poverty, demeaning labor, and savage familial relationships," and the character of the "wanderer" who writes poetry about how he imagines his life would be better if he were a shepherd.
+She explores "the Petrarchan oxymoron of un-pastoral shepherds", with a shepherd character who is "neither the passive, suffering observer nor the pastoral fantasy of innocence".
+Smith also draws a contrast between real shepherds, who "toil with the realities of poverty, demeaning labour, and savage familial relationships", and the character of the wanderer, who writes poetry about how he imagines his life would be better if he were a shepherd.
 His ideal images are undermined by juxtaposition with the many real rural labourers who view him with suspicion.
-As such, although she rejects urban vices and commerce, and sees a form of freedom in the independence possible in rural isolation, Smith also intentionally depicts the oppression caused by wealth inequality, and rejects "the myth of the happy laborer who needs only to work the English countryside to be content."
+As such, although she rejects urban vices and commerce, and sees a form of freedom in the independence possible in rural isolation, Smith also intentionally depicts the oppression caused by wealth inequality, and rejects "the myth of the happy laborer who needs only to work the English countryside to be content".